RegionInternational. Neutral scientific reference — not offered for sale here.

 (defensive:) antimicrobialwound healingangiogenesis(pathological when dysregulated:) rosacea / psoriasis / lupus inflammation(gray-market pitch:) healing / anti-infective / skin

 The double-edged sword of innate immunity — a natural antibiotic that, dysregulated, drives inflammatory disease.
-LL-37 is unusual in this register: it's sold as a healing/antimicrobial peptide, yet its largest and strongest evidence base is about its role in causing skin disease (rosacea, psoriasis
+LL-37 is unusual in this register: it's sold as a healing/antimicrobial peptide, yet its largest and strongest evidence base is about its role in causing skin disease (rosacea, psoriasis, lupus).
+Three threads: (1) it's the body's own broad-spectrum antimicrobial peptide and a genuine innate-immune effector; (2) it has a "dual role" — antimicrobial and an "alarmin" that, when mis-processed or over-expressed, triggers inflammation, redness, and autoimmunity; (3) that means exogenous LL-37, marketed as healing, can plausibly feed the very inflammatory conditions its biology is famous for — the opposite of the intended pitch.

 In brief